 Understanding Coca-Cola's Unusual Options Activity

-Coca-Cola (NYSE:KO) shares experienced unusual options activity on Monday.
-The stock price moved down to $56.97 following the option alert.
+Shares of Coca-Cola (NYSE:KO) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $56.83.

 - Option Type: SWEEP